futurediffusion/fast-translator/README.md

 # fast-translator

-A small PySide6 application that floats above other windows and translates Spanish text into English using Google's Gemini generative language API.
+A small PySide6 application that floats above other windows and translates text between languages using Google's Gemini generative language API.
+Choose the source and target languages from the drop-down menus.

 ## Installation